top of page

 2. Impact on Taxable Income:

-Both amortization and depreciation reduce taxable income, but they do so in ways that reflect the nature of the asset.
+Both amortisation and depreciation reduce taxable income, but they do so in ways that reflect the nature of the asset.
 For tangible assets, depreciation deductions can significantly lower the immediate tax burden.
-For intangible assets, amortization spreads this tax relief over a longer period, which can be crucial for businesses that invest heavily in intangibles like software or intellectual property.
+For intangible assets, amortisation spreads this tax relief over a longer period, which can be crucial for businesses that invest heavily in intangibles like software or intellectual property.

 4. Regulations and Compliance: